Holzdorf (Jessen)

 Holzdorf is a village in the municipality of Jessen (Elster) in the district of Wittenberg in the German state of Saxony-Anhalt.
 It has 1,155 inhabitants (2021).
 Previously a separate municipality in the district of Kremitz, it became part of the amalgamated municipality of Jessen on 1 March 2004.

 Holzdorf, with various shops and doctors' offices, is a regional center for the surrounding villages.
 In addition to farming, the nearby Schönewalde/Holzdorf Air Base with about 400 staff, is the main source of income of the residents.
 The air base itself is within the city Schönewalde in Brandenburg.

+History

+From 1815 to 1944, Holzdorf was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Holzdorf was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Holzdorf has been part of Saxony-Anhalt, since 2004 as a part of Jessen.